Mats Rosengren

 Research

-My main interests lie in the fields of theory and history of rhetoric, epistemology and theory of science, French philosophy, cave art and artistic research.
-I have written on Plato, Montaigne, Chaim Perelman, Cornelius Castoriadis, Ernst Cassirer and Gilles Deleuze.
+My main interests lie in the theory and history of rhetoric, epistemology and the philosophy of science, French philosophy, cave art and artistic research.
+I have written about Plato, Montaigne, Chaim Perelman, Cornelius Castoriadis, Ernst Cassirer and Gilles Deleuze.

-One of my latest major work is a study focusing on the discovery of paleolithic cave art and the development of the discipline cave ‘art studies’, seen from a doxological perspective: Cave Art, Perception and Knowledge (Palgrave Macmillan 2012).
+One of my major works is a study of the discovery of Palaeolithic cave art and the subsequent development of the discipline of cave art studies, seen from a doxological perspective: Cave Art, Perception and Knowledge (Palgrave Macmillan 2012).
+In 2019, the book was published in French, in a slightly expanded translation: L'Art des Cavernes-perception et connaissance (Hermann, Paris).

-I am also a translator, mainly of French philosophy, and an editor, most notably of the now completed Logos/Pathos series at Glänta Produktion.
+I am also a translator, mainly of French philosophy, and an editor, primarily for the now-concluded Logos/Pathos series at Glänta Produktion.

 Doxology – a rhetorical approach to epistemology

-Since 2002 I have been working on developing an ‘other’ take on epistemology.
-I have chosen to call his epistemic stance doxological in order to emphasise that all knowledge is doxic knowledge, thus turning the seminal Platonic distinction between doxa (beliefs, opinions) and episteme (objective, eternal knowledge) upside down.
+Since 2002, I have been working on developing a “different” take on epistemology.
+I have chosen to call this epistemic stance doxological in order to emphasise that all knowledge is doxic knowledge, thereby turning the conventional Platonic distinction between doxa (beliefs, opinions) and episteme (objective, eternal knowledge) on its head.

 Publications